+Depth and range dependent variation in the performance of aquatic telemetry systems: Understanding and predicting the susceptibility of acoustic tag-receiver pairs to close proximity detection interference

+Stephen R. Scherrer1, Brendan P. Rideout2, Giacomo Giorli3, Eva-Marie Nosal2, Kevin C. Weng4

+1. Department of Oceanography, University of Hawaiʻi at Mānoa, Honolulu, Hawaiʻi, USA

+2. Department of Ocean and Resources Engineering, University of Hawaiʻi at Mānoa, Honolulu, Hawaiʻi, USA

+3. National Institute of Water and Atmospheric Research Ltd, Wellington, New Zealand

+4. Fisheries Science Department, Virginia Institute of Marine Science, College of William and Mary, Gloucester Point, Virginia, USA

+Corresponding author:

+Stephen Scherrer

+1000 Pope Road, MSB 609, Honolulu, Hawaiʻi, 96822, USA

+Email address: Scherrer@hawaii.edu

 Background.
 Passive acoustic telemetry using coded transmitter tags and stationary receivers is a popular method for tracking movements of aquatic animals.
 Understanding the performance of these systems is important in array design and in analysis.
 Close proximity detection interference (CPDI) is a condition where receivers fail to reliably detect tag transmissions.
 CPDI generally occurs when the tag and receiver are near one another in acoustically reverberant settings.
 Here we confirm transmission multipaths reflected off the environment arriving at a receiver with sufficient delay relative to the direct signal cause of CPDI.
-We propose a ray-propagation based model to estimate the arrival time of multipaths to predict where CPDI may occur and show how deeper deployments are particularly susceptible.
+We propose a ray-propagation based model to estimate the arrival of energy via multipaths to predict CPDI occurrence and show how deeper deployments are particularly susceptible.

 Methods.
 A series of experiments were designed to develop and validate our model.
-Deep (300 m) and shallow (25 m) water ranging experiments were conducted using Vemco V13 acoustic tags and VR2W receivers.
+Deep (300 m) and shallow (25 m) ranging experiments were conducted using Vemco V13 acoustic tags and VR2-W receivers.
 Probabilistic modeling of hourly detections was used to estimate the average distance a tag could be detected.
 A mechanistic model for predicting the arrival time of multipaths was developed using parameters from these experiments to calculate the direct and multipath path lengths.
 This model was retroactively applied to the previous ranging experiments to validate CPDI observations.
 Two additional experiments were designed to validate predictions of CPDI with respect to combinations of deployment depth and distance.
 Playback of recorded tags in a tank environment was used to confirm multipaths arriving after the receiver’s blanking interval cause CPDI effects.

 Results.
-Analysis of empirical data estimated the average maximum detection radius (AMDR), the farthest distance at which 95% of tag transmissions went undetected by receivers, was between 840 and 846 m for the deep ranging experiment across the various factor permutations.
+Analysis of empirical data estimated the average maximum detection radius (AMDR), the farthest distance at which 95% of tag transmissions went undetected by receivers, was between 840 and 846 m for the deep ranging experiment across all factor permutations.
 From these results, CPDI was estimated within a 276.5 m radius of the receiver.
-These empirical estimations were consistent with mechanistic model predictions for CPDI affecting distances closer than 259-326 m from receivers.
+These empirical estimations were consistent with mechanistic model predictions.
+CPDI affected detection at distances closer than 259-326 m from receivers.
 AMDR determined from the shallow ranging experiment was between 278 and 290 m with CPDI neither predicted nor observed.
-Results of the validation experiments were consistent with mechanistic model predictions.
+Results of validation experiments were consistent with mechanistic model predictions.
 Finally, we were able to predict detection/non-detection with 95.7% accuracy using the mechanistic model’s criterion when simulating transmissions with and without multipaths.

 Discussion.
-CPDI results from combinations of depth and distance that produce multipaths arriving after a receiver’s blanking interval.
+CPDI results from combinations of depth and distance that produce reflected signals arriving after a receiver’s blanking interval has ended.
 Deployment scenarios resulting in CPDI can be predicted with the proposed mechanistic model.
-For deployments in deeper conditions, sea-surface reflections can produce CPDI conditions, resulting in transmission rejection, regardless of the reflective properties of the seafloor.
+For deeper deployments, sea-surface reflections can produce CPDI conditions, resulting in transmission rejection, regardless of the reflective properties of the seafloor.

 Introduction